 The City of Richardson Parks & Recreation Department produces some of the country’s top rated and most anticipated events.
 From award-winning fine art festivals to rock concerts to a fireworks show that paints the sky, you’ll find something for everyone!
 Click on any of the logos below to visit the event sites!

 Wildflower!
 Arts and Music Festival is an award-winning multi-day eclectic arts and music festival that draws thousands of attendees to Galatyn Park urban center.
-Festival programming includes six performance stages that feature national, regional and local bands, the Singer/Songwriter contest and stage, the Kidz Korner, the Taste of Texas Food Garden, the Market Place, the Art Guitar Auction, and our interactive entertainment area - Performance Row.
-Wildflower also hosts contests for kids and young adults- Student Art, Budding Talents and the Battle of The Bands.
+Festival programming includes six performance stages that feature national, regional and local bands, the Singer/Songwriter contest and stage, the Wildflower!
+Kids area, Wildflower!
+Eats, the Market Place, the Art Guitar Auction, and our interactive entertainment area - Performance Row.
+Wildflower! also hosts contests for kids and young adults- Student Art, Budding Talents and the Battle of The Bands.
 First held in 1993, Wildflower! now takes place the third weekend in May.
+Volunteer opportunities are available at this event.

 A fall tradition dating back to 1976, the Huffhines Art Trails is an annual arts and crafts show featuring 170 of the areas finest artisans.
 Patrons will find a variety of contemporary crafts, traditional crafts, and art in mediums that range from painting and pottery to glass, wood work and jewelry, a perfect place to start your holiday shopping.
 Nestled in the trees of Huffhines Park, Huffhines Art Trails takes place the fourth weekend in October.